top of page

 Arms

-I recommend performing four arm exercises a week—two for the biceps and two for the triceps.
-For the biceps, I suggest one exercise emphasizing the mid-range and one emphasizing the shortened range.
+I recommend performing three arm exercises a week—one for the biceps and two for the triceps.

 The long head makes up the majority of your triceps, so I suggest performing mostly movements that bias the long head.